dd9jn/rfc4880bis/librepgp.md

  22 | EdDSA  [](#RFC8032)
  23 | Reserved for AEDH
  24 | Reserved for AEDSA
- 29 | Kyber (Experimental use as described by FIPS.203.ipd)
+ 29 | Experimental use as described by FIPS.203.ipd
 100--110 | Private/Experimental algorithm

 Implementations MUST implement RSA (1) and ECDSA (19) for signatures,